peidacai/espresso-math.github.io/_posts/2016-11-12-General-Assembly-Capstone01post.md

 Therefore, I started looking around at data science projects which dealt with geospatial data in NYC and stumbled upon this [brilliant blog](http://toddwschneider.com/posts/analyzing-1-1-billion-nyc-taxi-and-uber-trips-with-a-vengeance/) by Todd W. Schneider.
 In his blog, Todd worked with over 1.1 billion rows of taxi and uber trip data with some breathe-taking visualizations!
 I was so inspired to attempt something like this before I realized that the size of the data he worked with was over 3.3 gigabytes!
 There was no way my aging MacBook Air with a measly 4GB RAM will be able to take such a beating.
 I had to think of a way to work around this.
 More on this in subsequent post!

-### Retail rental data
+### Web scrapping retail rental data

 Now that I had a clear direction, I had to start gathering the data.
 As mentioned, I faced a significant road block when trying to get taxi data, so I decided to put that aside for now and focus on gathering the rental data.
-I did a quick search for online resources of commercial rental properties in NYC and found one that was very promising.
+I did a quick search for online resources of commercial rental properties in NYC and found one that was very promising from [loopnet](http://www.loopnet.com/), and the bonus was that they do not use AJAX (Asynchronous JavaScript and XML).
+While useful for users, websites which use AJAX make life for web scrappers much harder and more time-consuming.

+However, my joy was short lived.
+While scrapping loopnet for commercial data, I managed to get over 1,000 listings in NYC.
+I was overjoyed!
+But once I practised one of my lessons learnt from the earlier projects, to drop duplicates, I was left with less than 50 listings!
+When I tried to expand my search in loopnet, they banned my IP address.

+### Experiencing Selenium and PhantomJS

+I had to turn my attention elsewhere, and found another promising website [cityfeet.com](http://www.cityfeet.com/cont/ny/new-york-retail-space#).
+As you probably can tell, this site uses AJAX and I had to dig in with Selenium and PhantomJS (with some additional lines of code to "wait" for rest of the page to load" before continuing to scroll).